rileybathurst/priest-broken/README.md

 # Issues

+- when coming from a service where I dont have video it shows as null which breaks things as opposed to being empty [] which is fine
 - firefox ios doesnt handle the form input
 - some of the strapi API has capital letters where it would be nicer to be camelCase no underscores, hypens or whatever else
 - footer links dont fill the space
+- on develop or build of Gatsby ERROR (node:9401) [DEP0066] DeprecationWarning: OutgoingMessage.prototype._headers is deprecated

 ### Workarounds

-- hasVideo | hasGallery etc I was having problems with booleans so I used numbers with 0 and 1 instead
+- hasVideo | hasGallery etc I was having problems with booleans so I used numbers with 0 and 1 instead - test some booleans on a new build and implement them where I can
+- The Uploads are not coming across properly manually copy the uploads dir from /backend/public/uploads/ to /frontend/public/uploads this also has to happen on upload where the directory is moved to .com/uploads this all needs to be done better but for right now i'll get through

+## To Do

+- Other services link at the bottom of each service page